I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d10_ddi_rasterizer_desc.md

 </tr>
 </table>

+`FrontCounterClockwise`

+[in] A Boolean value that specifies whether vertices that are provided in a counter-clockwise order (with respect to the rasterizer) are front facing. <b>TRUE</b> indicates they are; <b>FALSE</b> indicates that counter-clockwise vertices indicate back facing.

 `DepthBias`

 [in] A depth-bias constant to use in biasing formulas.
 For more information about <b>DepthBias</b>, see the following Remarks section.